• Rwanda gorilla close up

 Savannah Game

 Rwanda wildlife these days cannot be discussed without mentioning the growing national park of Akagera.
 A National Park that for years as been overlooked, Akagera National Park is now an integral part of the Rwanda wildlife scene.
-The rise of this park is partly in thanks to the amazing work of African Parks Conservation (an organization of which NWS is one of the founding travel partners), who have taken on the management of the park in recent years.
+The rise of this park is partly in thanks to the amazing work of African Parks Conservation (an organisation of which NWS is one of the founding travel partners), who have taken on the management of the park in recent years.
 Highlights now include black rhinos, lion, giraffe, zebra and more.
 Whilst not many years ago the majority of travellers visited Rwanda to only track the world-renowned mountain gorillas, nowadays Rwanda wildlife is much more than that.
-Take the time to truly explore this little-known country and you will be more than surprised to uncover a plethora of wildlife highlights
+Take the time to truly explore this little-known country and you will be more than surprised to uncover a plethora of wildlife highlights.